fake-name/xA-Scraper/README.md

 Dependencies:

+ - Postgres >= 9.3
  - CherryPy
  - Pyramid
  - Mako
  - BeautifulSoup 4
  - others

+DB setup is left to the user. xA-Scraper requires it's own database, and the ability to make IP-based connections to the hosting PG instance.
+The connection information, DB name, and client name must be set by copying settings.base.py to settings.py, and updating the appropriate strings.

+Settings.py is also where the login information for the various plugins goes.

+Disabling of select plugins can be accomplished by commenting out the appropriate line in `main.py`.
+The `JOBS` list dictates the various scheduled scraper tasks that are placed into the scheduling system.

 The preferred bootstrap method is to use `run.sh` from the repository root.
 It will ensure the required packages are available (build-essential, libxml2 libxslt1-dev